-- Screening – the soil is put into a topsoil screening plant which screens out materials bigger than a certain size – for example, stones, rocks, pieces of wood and plastic, metal or other types of manufactured waste. (note, not all topsoils are screened)
+The soil is put into a topsoil screening plant which screens out materials bigger than a certain size – for example, stones, rocks, pieces of wood and plastic, metal or other types of manufactured waste (note, not all topsoils are screened)

 Topsoil should meet quality standards in your country.

 Companies should also list on their website or packaging how they source and make their topsoil, and what it’s best for (different topsoil blends and products might be suitable for different applications).

 So, research the topsoil you need, and also what you are buying, before you buy it.